 In this elective module the students can collect up to 24 ECTS.
 Students are generally free to choose any elective course offered.
-Detailed information on the courses and their respective prerequisites can be found under the following link: http://master.vwl.uni-mannheim.de/program.php.
-We recommend you to contact Ms. Silvia Huber-Grahl for advice which courses to choose to complete your studies (Email: econgrad@uni-mannheim.de, Tel: 181-1763).
+Detailed information on the courses and their respective prerequisites can be found under the following link: http://www2.vwl.uni-mannheim.de/3933.0.html.
+We recommend you to contact the Program Management of the Department of Economics for advice which courses to choose to complete your studies (Email: econgrad@uni-mannheim.de, Tel: 181-1763).